HR Research - Research Topic In Human Resource Management

 Application – oriented research efforts are called applied research.
 For evaluating the HR performance applied research is conducted.
 There are following five kinds of applied research.

 The research team compares its organisation (or division) with another organisation (or division) to uncover areas of poor performance.
 This approach commonly is used to compare the results of specific activities or programs.
 It helps detect areas of needed improvement.

 The research team relies on the expertise of a consultant or published research findings as a standard against which activities or programs are evaluated.
 The consultant or research findings may help diagnose the causes of problems.

 From existing records, the research team generates statistical standards against which activities and programs are evaluated.
 With these mathematical standards, the team may uncover errors while they are still minor.

 By sampling elements of the human resource information system, the research team looks for deviations from laws and company policies or procedures.
 Through its fact – finding efforts, the team can determine whether there is compliance with company policies and legal regulations.

 e) MBO Approach:

-e) MbO Approach: When an MbO approach is applied to the human resources area, the research team can compare actual results with stated objectives.
+When an MBO approach is applied to the human resource management area, the research team can compare actual results with stated objectives.
 Areas of poor performance can be detected and reported.